 - Get a bag of those sugar coated nuts from the supermarket – they are dee-lish!!!

-You can be arrested for taking dinar into or out of Tunisia (by Tunisian authorities), and they are at liberty to carry out random stop and search procedures – for goodness sake how can travel agents not have a grip on this.
-Bring your sterling and change it into dinar once you are in Tunisia – most of hotels offer a money exchange service.
+You can be arrested for taking dinar into or out of Tunisia (by Tunisian authorities), and they are at liberty to carry out random stop and search procedures.

-When we arrived at the airport to come home we could not believe how many people were also coming home, this is the first time I’ve ever had to que up outside to get into an airport, it was like a crowd waiting to get into a concert or football match.
-I think the staff where a bit overwhelmed with the amount of people coming in.
+When we arrived at the airport to come home we could not believe how many people were also coming home, this is the first time I’ve ever had to queue up outside to get into an airport, it was like a crowd waiting to get into a concert or football match.
+I think the staff were a bit overwhelmed with the amount of people coming in.

 When we did check-in, the women behind the desk didn’t bother to weigh our hand luggage!!!